-- a) the Complaint: - has not been resolved after more than 20 working days and the Provider has not notified the Complainant in writing of its good reason for extending this time, or - has not been resolved after 40 working days. - b) the Commissioner considers: - the Provider has made it clear that they do not intend to do anything further about the Complaint, - the Complainant would suffer unreasonable harm from waiting any longer, or - it would be unjust for any other reason to wait any longer.
+a) the Complaint:

+- has not been resolved after more than 20 working days and the Provider has not notified the Complainant in writing of its good reason for extending this time, or - has not been resolved after 40 working days.

+b) the Commissioner considers:

+- the Provider has made it clear that they do not intend to do anything further about the Complaint, - the Complainant would suffer unreasonable harm from waiting any longer, or - it would be unjust for any other reason to wait any longer.
+Deadlocked has a consistent meaning.